Best Aluminum Arrows For Hunting Or Target Shooting - My Archery Corner

 81 LBS – 100 LBS: 2219+

-If your arrow has the length of 30″ just jump one spine number up.
+If your arrow has a length of 30″ just jump one spine number up.
 If it is 32″ long, jump up two numbers.

 Do the opposite if you are using shorter arrows: